Meet Asengana, a writing tool with roots in Kanban project management

-The structural changes of your manuscript will be supported by analytics reports to indicate the inconsistencies that appear in the creative process.
-I’m certainly not the only one that wrote a scene with a POV that died four scenes back in the second act.
+Analytics reports will support the structural changes of your manuscript to show the inconsistencies that appear in the creative process.
+I’m not the only one that wrote a scene with a POV that died four scenes back in the second act.

 When we defined Asengana as the Writer’s Way we thought about the right way to manage a project.

 There was that moment when I realized the transition from the self professed talented writer as is–pantser – to understanding the complexities of a plotline–planner.
 My storytelling freedom came from a well-defined structure and from applying my project manager skills to the writing techniques I gained through learning and many failures.

 The choice of an Agile project management methodology, Kanban, comes from its universality and easiness to use.
 You will have a better framework for honing your craft as a writer.